TheSimicSlaw/The_Repeating_Prisoners_Dilemma_Simulation/README.md

 # The_Repeating_Prisoners_Dilemma_Simulation
-An experiment based on Robert Axelrod's "tournament" about the Prisoner's Dilemma
+An experiment based on Robert Axelrod's "tournament" about the Prisoner's Dilemma.

 The goal of this experiment is to determine how different diplomatic strategies interact, which ones come out on top, and how these might apply to the real world.